The Short

 The Long

 I was born in good ol’ Madison, Wisconsin.
 The son of a Librarian, also born in Wisconsin, and a Researcher, born in Venezuela.
-My earliest memories are of driving in the passenger seat of my grandpa’s station wagon, unbuckled and passing fields of corn visiting farmers.
-(He was an agricultural agent of Dane County.)
-I also remember hitting my papa’s car with a hammer, thinking I was helping him fix it.
+My earliest memories are of driving in the passenger seat of my grandpa’s station wagon, unbuckled and passing rows and rows of corn, visiting farmers.
+(He was an agricultural agent for Dane County.)
+I also remember hitting my papa’s green car, “The Frog,” with a hammer thinking I was helping him fix it.

 We moved to Miami, FL in 1992 to be somewhat closer to South America 🇻🇪 and experienced our first foray in the world of tropical weather: Hurricane Andrew.
 This category 5 storm remains the strongest hurricane to hit the state of Florida, costing $27.3 billion in damage.